-I know I’ve pretty much been MIA for several weeks, and probably stillderby and tess would be if a couple of things hadn’t occurred to prompt me to share my feelings and seek advice from all of you.
+I know I’ve pretty much been MIA for several weeks, and probably still would be if a couple of things hadn’t occurred to prompt me to share my feelings and seek advice from all of you.
 And to asked for you help for another family and their much-loved dog.

 The first thing is, we got a puppy a couple weeks ago.
 Tony came home from work, tears swimming in his eyes, and said, “I just can’t stand it, Kim.
 For almost eight years there hasn’t been a day when I wasn’t met at the door by Derby.
 Even after almost two weeks of him not being here, I still expect him to be the first thing I see when I get home.”